← All articles

 The Science Says We're Struggling

 Cognitive scientists note that attention isn't just one thing.
 There's selective attention (focusing while ignoring distractions) and sustained attention (keeping that focus over time).
-Both appear affected by excessive screen time.
-The brain adapts to rapid context-switching.
-Then it struggles when asked to do one thing for a while.
+Both appear affected by heavy screen use, though most of this evidence is correlational.
+The brain adapts to rapid context-switching, then struggles when asked to do one thing for a while.

 It's not permanent though.
 Neural plasticity works both ways.
 Which means you can rebuild what you've lost.